Burial: Australian Aboriginals (Northern Territory)

 Northern Territory Australian Aboriginals have unique traditions associated with a loved one's death.
 The death of a loved one sparks a series of events such as smoking out the spirit, a feast, and leaving out the body to decompose.
 Immediately after death, a smoking ceremony is held in the deceased's home.
 The smoking ceremonies purpose is to expel the spirit of the deceased from their living quarters.
 A feast is held where mourners are covered in ochre, an earthy pigment associated with clay, while they eat and dance.
 The traditional corpse disposal of the Aboriginals includes covering the corpse in leaves on a platform.
 The corpse is then left to decompose.

+Iranian people

+Graves are free if the owner is poor, some ancient people ancient Iranians burial colored the dead body while others feed the body to vultures and birds or burned the bodies.
+Body parts cut during the procedure are sometimes buried separately.

 Burial among African-American slaves

 In the African-American slave community, slaves quickly familiarized themselves with funeral procedures and the location of gravesites of family and friends.
 Specific slaves were assigned to prepare dead bodies, build coffins, dig graves, and construct headstones.
 Slave funerals were typically at night when the workday was over, with the master present to view all the ceremonial procedures.
 Slaves from nearby plantations were regularly in attendance.

 At death, a slave's body was wrapped in cloth.
 The hands were placed across the chest, and a metal plate was placed on top of their hands.
 The reasoning for the plate was to hinder their return home by suppressing any spirits in the coffin.
 Often, personal property was buried with slaves to appease spirits.
 The coffins were nailed shut once the body was inside, and carried by hand or wagon, depending on the property designated for slave burial site.

 Slaves were buried oriented East to West, with feet at the Eastern end (head at the Western end, thus raising facing East).
 According to Christian doctrine, this orientation permitted rising to face the return of Christ without having to turn around upon the call of Gabriel's trumpet.
 Gabriel's trumpet would be blown near the Eastern sunrise.